EVReliable EV Charging

 What charger should most homeowners start with?

 Start with a reliable 40 to 48 amp capable unit, then size it to the circuit your home can safely support.
-Emporia, ChargePoint, and Tesla are strong first comparison points.
+Emporia Classic is the value starting point, ChargePoint Home Flex is the flexible default, and Tesla Universal Wall Connector earns the premium slot when universal NACS/J1772 hardwired support matters.

 Should I buy the highest amp charger?